PhoebeY05/TikTok-TechJam/README.md

-# Content Generator
 # Description
 This project aims to streamline the creation process for creators, allowing many to create a whole product with just a drop of inspiration.
-With our website, users can create a full-fledged video with just their ideas expressed in textual form, providing a safe haven for creators who are not artistically inclined (includes skills like directing, video editing, etc).
+With our website, users can create a full-fledged video with just their ideas expressed in textual form, providing a safe haven for non-artistically inclined creators (includes skills like directing, video editing, etc).

-For example, with just a prompt, users can generate a thumbnail (image), content (video), and a narrator (audio) all at once.
-Furthermore, we allow easy customisation and provide choices, so users are not stuck with only one option that does not fit their needs.
+For example, with just a prompt and the click of a button, users can generate a thumbnail (image), content (video), a narrator (audio) and background audio all at once to post on their desired platform.
+Furthermore, we allow easy customisation and provide choices, so users are not stuck with only one option that does not fit their requirements.

 ## Problem Statement
 In the scenarios of creating and consuming streaming media content, generative Al technologies